bjvvrn/rock-paper-scissors/README.md

 # Rock Paper Scissors

-This project consists of creating a Rock Paper Scissors game that runs in the console.
-While building this project, I practiced using conditional statements such as `if...else` and `switch`, and strengthened my understanding of declaring and calling functions.
+This project is a GUI-based Rock Paper Scissors game.
+While building it, I practiced using conditional statements such as if...else and switch, and strengthened my understanding of declaring and calling functions.
 I also applied good function design principles by ensuring each function performs a single, clear task.

-The game allows the user to input their choice and then compares it with a randomly generated computer choice to determine the winner.
+The game allows the user to select an option and compares it with a randomly generated computer choice to determine the winner.

+## Update

+The game was originally a console application and has now been upgraded with a graphical user interface.
+While building the GUI, I practiced my CSS skills, including flexbox layout, and added basic visual interactivity to the buttons.
+The game was originally a console application and has now been upgraded with a graphical user interface.
+While building the GUI, I practiced my CSS skills, including flexbox layout, and added basic visual interactivity to the buttons.

 ## Features

-* Console-based Rock Paper Scissors gameplay.
+* GUI Paper Scissors gameplay.
 * Random computer choice generation.
 * User input handling.
 * Clear function separation and single-responsibility practices.